Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Introduction

 Recently, reinforcement learning (RL) has had significant empirical success in the robotics domain~\citep{qt-opt,mt-opt,aw-opt,actionable}.
 However, previous methods often require a dataset of hundreds of thousands or millions of agent-environment interactions to achieve their performance.
 This level of data collection may not be feasible for the average industry group.
 Therefore, RL's widespread real-world adoption requires agents to learn a satisfactory control policy in the smallest number of agent-environment interactions possible.

 Pixel-based state spaces increase the sample efficiency challenge because the RL algorithm is required to learn a useful representation and a control policy simultaneously.
 A recent thread of research has focused on developing auxiliary learning tasks to address this dual-objective learning problem.
 These approaches aim to learn a compressed representation of the high-dimensional state space upon which agents learn control.
-Several task types have been proposed such as image reconstruction~\citep{sac-ae,many-tasks}, contrastive objectives~\citep{curl,atc}, image augmentation~\citep{drq,rad}, and forward models~\citep{rl-slac,dbc,deepmdp,dreamer,planet}.
+Several auxiliary task types have been proposed such as image reconstruction~\citep{many-tasks,sac-ae}, contrastive objectives~\citep{curl,atc}, image augmentation~\citep{rad,drq}, and forward models~\citep{deepmdp,planet,dreamer,rl-slac,dbc}.

-Forward models are a natural fit for RL because they exploit the temporal axis by generating representations of the state space that capture information relevant to the environment's transition dynamics.
-However, previous approaches learn representations by predicting single-step transitions, which may not capture relevant information efficiently if important environmental changes take many steps to manifest.
-For example, if we wish to train a soccer-playing agent to score a goal, the pertinent portions of an episode occur at the beginning, when the agent applies a force and direction, and at the end when the agent sees how close the ball came to the goal.
-Skipping the large portion of the trajectory where the ball is rolling could lead to more efficient learning.
+Forward models are a natural fit for RL because they target information across time by generating representations of the state space that capture information relevant to the environment's transition dynamics.
+However, previous approaches learn representations by predicting single-step transitions, which may not capture relevant information efficiently if various important environmental changes manifest on different timescales.
+For example, suppose an agent is learning to catch objects that fall from the sky at varying speeds.
+Here, the agent must make informed decisions that consider its own movement speed relative to the order in which the objects reach the agent's catching range.
+We demonstrate empirically in \S~\ref{exp:sample-efficiency} that various auxiliary tasks from the literature perform poorly in an environment that reflects this exact scenario.
+We also perform a linear probing exercise in \S~\ref{exp:repr-analysis} that shows that representations learned by these current auxiliary tasks tend to be poor predictors of task-relevant information over various timescales.